Pavin Smith Player Props: Diamondbacks vs. Phillies

-The Arizona Diamondbacks and Pavin Smith, who went 1-for-3 with two RBI last time in action, take on Zack Wheeler and the Philadelphia Phillies at Chase Field, Tuesday at 9:40 PM ET.
+Pavin Smith, with a slugging percentage of .300 in his past 10 games -- including two home runs -- will be in action for the Arizona Diamondbacks versus the Philadelphia Phillies, with Ranger Suarez on the mound, June 14 at 9:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Phillies.
+He had a hitless performance in his last game (0-for-4) against the Phillies.

 Pavin Smith Game Info & Props vs. the Phillies